The Users page shows all the users on your team.

 When you delete a user who is currently logged in to Portal, the session ends – the user cannot continue work.

 When you delete users, their API keys are deactivated and no longer show as having an owner.
-You have to set a new owner before you can reactivate the key, as explained in API keys.
+You have to set a new owner before you can reactivate the key.
+Also notice that the API keys are deprecated, use application access keys instead.